-NBC 2020 Part 9 Illustrated
+NBC Part 9 Illustrated overview

 NBC Part 9 Illustrated at a glance

-Full titleNational Building Code of Canada 2020: Part 9, Housing and Small Buildings (Illustrated) (commonly cited as "NBC Part 9 Illustrated" or "Part 9 Illustrated")
+Full titleNational Building Code of Canada 2020: Part 9, Housing and Small Buildings (Illustrated).
+Commonly cited as "NBC Part 9 Illustrated" or "Part 9 Illustrated".

 PublisherNational Research Council of Canada (NRC).
 Check nrc-cnrc.gc.ca for current access terms.